 Did you know that more than 106,000 Americans are currently on the organ transplant waiting list?
 For everyone who decides to become an organ donor, up to 75 individual lives can be dramatically improved– think of the incredible impact you could have by becoming an organ donor.

 If you’ve thought about learning how to sign up for the Organ Donor Registry, you’ve already taken the first step toward saving lives.
 Registering is straightforward, takes just a few moments, and can generally be completed online.
-And although many people think of donation as something that happens after they pass away, living donations are extremely common.
+Although many people think of donation as something that happens after they pass away, living donations are extremely common.
 Regardless of which route you choose, registering as an organ donor is a decision that can change your life and the lives of countless others.

 How Do You Become an Organ Donor?